lxwooxy/CTP_crisisresponse/README.md

 * [How to Build a Data Pipeline](https://youtu.be/hKv70zftW-Y?si=CpZzFRkK_2CEemNN) (Tedd)
 * [End To End Machine Learning | Classification & Regression](https://www.youtube.com/watch?v=ocse1X_rtSI) (Aaleia)

+## MVP
+The minimum viable product for this would be a data visualization project of the various crises in NYC over the past years.
+We can display the top crises by location, time of day, year, and combine that visualization with data of weather and location specific factors at the same time.

+The goal for the full project is to develop a classification model that decides what type of crisis an incoming call may be about, and what kind of emergency or non emergency services will be required.

 ## Schedule/Task Outline:
 ### Data cleaning and preprocessing
 * [ ] Hunt down datasets that are directly related to our project ideas